jnbolsen/ezarr/README.md

 The following is set up:
   - NFS share mounts, as required (in my case, media and download shares).
-  - Make docker depend on NFS share mounts (qbittorren tmay prevent shutdown if not).
+  - Make docker depend on NFS share mounts (qbittorrent may prevent shutdown if not).

 ## Using
 1. To get started, clone the repository in a directory of your choosing.
 Usually the user home directory.